ElizabethNuomaAkossey/E-Commerce-Recommendation-System/README.md

-# Project Overview
+# 1. 📖 Project Overview
-Recommendation systems personalize user experiences across e-commerce, streaming, social media, and more by analyzing historical data to predict relevant content, products, or services.
-Businesses rely on these systems to boost engagement, satisfaction, and conversions, but they must balance accuracy, diversity, and scalability while handling large datasets in real time.
+Recommendation systems enhance user experiences across e-commerce, streaming, and social media by analyzing historical data to predict relevant content, products, or services.
+Businesses depend on these systems to boost engagement, satisfaction, and conversions while balancing accuracy, diversity, and scalability.
+This project applies data-driven techniques to build a personalized recommendation system that efficiently delivers relevant suggestions based on user behavior.

+# 2. 🎯 Objective
-This project focuses on building a scalable recommendation system that leverages user behavior data to deliver personalized e-commerce recommendations efficiently.
+Develop a scalable recommendation system that leverages user interactions to generate personalized suggestions, improve engagement, and optimize business performance.
+By utilizing historical data and ensuring real-time efficiency, the system will enhance user experience while handling large datasets effectively.